-The EU recognises CSOs as strategic partners in development, because an empowered civil society is a crucial component of any democratic system and an asset in itself.
-The EU and EU Member States (MS) continue to work with many actors from across the breadth of formally associated civil society in Timor-Leste.
-Strong partnerships with Timorese civil society are necessary to help overcome the country's development challenges.
+The EU recognizes CSOs as strategic partners in development, because an empowered civil society is a crucial component of any democratic system and an asset in itself.
+The EUD and EU Member States (MS) continue working with many actors from across the width of formally associated civil society in Timor-Leste.
+Strong partnerships with Timorese civil society are necessary to help overcome the country development challenges.
+A decrease of available funding channels for civil society, in parallel to their limited capacities to lead complex development processes, shows that CSOs need to evolve further to serve the country better.

-The first EU Roadmap for Engagement with Civil Society in Timor-Leste was adopted in 2016, and an update approved for 2018-2020.
-Like its predecessors, this new Roadmap aims to provide the background and priorities for a common strategic framework under which the EU and MS should work with civil society in Timor-Leste.
-Key priorities were discussed and agreed upon with CSOs and MS present in Timor-Leste (Portugal and France).
-The preparation of the Roadmap was informed by the 2012 EU Communication "The Roots of Democracy and Sustainable Development:

-Europe's engagement with Civil Society in External Relations" in which the European Commission sets down its understanding of CSOs as strategic partners in development.
+The first Roadmap for Engagement with Civil Society in Timor-Leste was adopted in 2016, and a second update approved for 2018-2020.
+The Roadmap aims to provide the background and priorities for a common strategic framework under which the EUD and MS could work with civil society in Timor-Leste.
+Key priorities were discussed and agreed upon within the EUD, with CSOs and MS present in Timor-Leste (Portugal and France).
+Its preparation was foreshadowed by the 2012 EU Communication "The Roots of Democracy and Sustainable Development: Europe's engagement with Civil Society in External Relations" in which the European Commission sets down its understanding of CSOs as strategic partners in development.
 The Communication is articulated around three key pillars for improving the impact of EU support to civil society in partner countries:

-- Enhance efforts to promote a conducive environment for CSOs; - Promote meaningful and structured participation of CSOs in domestic policies; - Increase local CSO capacity to perform their roles as independent development actors more efficiently.
+- Enhance efforts to promote a conducive environment for CSOs. - Promote meaningful and structured participation of CSOs in domestic policies; - Increase local CSOs capacity to perform their roles as independent development actors more efficiently.

+The EUD already implemented two Roadmaps for EU engagement with Civil Society in Timor-Leste, the last one during 2018 - 2020.
 The Roadmap provides an opportunity to further the EU partnership with Timor-Leste CSOs and better align funding with their actual needs as crucial development players.
-This is particularly important in light of the EU's as well as Timor-Leste's commitments towards the implementation of the UN 2030 Agenda (i.e. SDGs, particularly goal 17 partnerships for the goals).
-The EU is engaged with civil society in Timor-Leste to provide for an enhanced, more strategic approach to development challenges, and supports civil society organisations as actors of governance to help deliver on the SDGs.
-There is a clear need to enhance CSOs' contribution to development process through good governance.
+This is particularly timely in light of the EU as well as Timor-Leste commitments towards the implementation of the 2030 Agenda (i.e. SDGs, particularly goal 17 Partnerships for the Goals).
+The EU is engaged and committed with civil society in Timor-Leste for an enhanced, more strategic approach, and supports civil society as actors of governance to help deliver on the country SDGs.
+However there is a clear need to enhance CSOs contribution to development process through good governance, particularly in view of attaining the SDGs.

-In 2020, the Delegation started the process to establish for its third Roadmap with specific consultation measures: in January-February an online CSO questionnaire to assess views on environment, roles, participation, and capacities, in June-November the CSO mapping review, frequent CSO dialogues, and direct consultation with CSOs and MS. This Roadmap intends to enhance the EU support to and engagement with Timorese CSOs to optimise their role as development actors.
-Based on feedback received, this Roadmap validates, and slightly updates, the priorities for action by the EU and MS for the period 2021-2023:
+In 2020, the EUD started the updating process for its third Roadmap with specific measures for its implementation: in January-February an online CSO questionnaires to assess views on environment, roles, participation, and capacities, in June-November the CSO mapping review, frequent CSO dialogues, and direct consultation with CSOs and MS. This Roadmap intends to enhance the EU support to and engagement with Timorese CSOs to optimise their role as development actors.
+Based on the feedback processes, this Roadmap validates, slightly updating the priorities for action by the EUD and EU MS for the period 2021-2023: